Bat In Your Home? 24/7 Emergency Service Available

 Maternity Season: June Through August

 Bat control must be performed without harming the bats.
 Bats are protected under federal and state law.
 It is illegal to remove bats from a house when babies are present and not capable of flight.
-In New York, the DEC restricts bat exclusion work during the June through August maternity season to prevent flightless pups from being trapped inside.
+In our region, bat exclusion is restricted from the time the baby bats are born in late May until mid-to-late August to prevent flightless pups from being trapped inside.

 Never have your house bat-proofed by an exterminator.
-You need a nuisance wildlife control professional on site during the eviction process to ensure its success.
-We schedule all exclusion work in compliance with DEC regulations.
+You need a licensed wildlife control professional on site during the eviction process to ensure its success.
+We schedule all exclusion work in compliance with both state and federal regulations.

 Emergency